verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 VTR has a variety of tests which are used to check for correctness, performance and Quality of Result (QoR).

+## Tests
 There are 4 main regression testing suites:

+### vtr_reg_basic

-* `vtr_reg_basic`: ~1 minute serial
+~1 minute serial

 **Goal:** Fast functionality check

 **Feature Coverage:** Low

 **Benchmarks:** A few small and simple circuits

 **Architectures:** A few simple architectures

 This regression test is *not* suitable for evaluating QoR or performance.
 It's primary purpose is to make sure the various tools do not crash/fail in the basic VTR flow.

 QoR checks in this regression test are primarily 'canary' checks to catch gross degradations in QoR.
 Occasionally, code changes can cause QoR failures (e.g. due to CAD noise -- particularly on small benchmarks); usually such failures are not a concern if the QoR differences are small.

+### vtr_reg_strong

-* `vtr_reg_strong`: ~20 minutes serial, ~15 minutes with `-j4`
+~20 minutes serial, ~15 minutes with `-j4`

 **Goal:** Broad functionality check

 **Feature Coverage:** High

 **Benchmarks:** A few small circuits, with some special benchmarks to exercise specific features

 **Architectures:** A variety of architectures, including special architectures to exercise specific features

 This regression test is *not* suitable for evaluating QoR or performance.
 It's primary purpose is try and achieve high functionality coverage.

 QoR checks in this regression test are primarily 'canary' checks to catch gross degradations in QoR.
 Occasionally, changes can cause QoR failures (e.g. due to CAD noise -- particularly on small benchmarks); usually such failures are not a concern if the QoR differences are small.

-* `vtr_reg_nightly_test#, #:1-3`:
+### vtr_reg_nightly_test1-3

 **Goal:** Basic QoR and Performance evaluation

 **Feature Coverage:** Medium

 **Architectures:** A wider variety of architectures

 **Benchmarks:** Small-medium size, diverse.
 All include:

 * VTR benchmarks
 * Additional benchmarks for each suite.

    QoR checks in these regression suites are aimed at evaluating quality and run-time of the VTR flow.
    As a result any QoR failures are a concern and should be investigated and understood.